apache/arrow/docs/source/cpp/orc.rst

 * \(1) We do not support writing UNION types.

 * \(2) On the read side the ORC type is read as the first corresponding Arrow type in the table.

-* \(3) On the read side the ORC TIMESTAMP type is read as the Arrow Timestamp type with :type:`arrow::TimeUnit::NANO`.
+* \(3) On the read side the ORC TIMESTAMP type is read as the Arrow Timestamp type with :cpp:enumerator:`arrow::TimeUnit::NANO`.
 Also we currently don't support timezones.

 Compression
 -----------